researchart/fse20/submissions/reusable/mtfuzz/INSTALL.md

 # 2. Run on a local Machine (_Recommeded to experimentation, this will take time_)

 ## 2.1 Install prerequisite
-- Make sure your system has python 3.7
+- Python 3.7 or more
-- Install tensorflow-gpu 1.15.
-Note that you need to install proper CUDA, CuDNN before installing tensorflow-gpu.
+- Install tensorflow-gpu 1.15 (Note that you need to install proper CUDA, CuDNN drivers before installing tensorflow-gpu.
+We recommend `conda` package manager for python.
+In our experience, it has done a good job installing all the dependencies).
 - Install Keras 2.24
-- Install LLVM 7.0.0
+- Install LLVM 7.0.0 (we recommend building from the source)
+- Install Clang 7

 ## 2.2 Build MTFuzz
 ```bash